rybak/atlassian-tweaks/README.md

 - Recommended: https://www.tampermonkey.net/
 - Big list of different extensions for different browsers available on https://greasyfork.org

+User scripts are compatible with browser extensions Violentmonkey, Tampermonkey, and Greasemonkey.

 ## For styles
 - Recommended – Stylus: